fable-compiler/fable-compiler.github.io/docs/blog/2022/2022-10-13-use-elmish.md

 You can check [this example](https://github.com/alfonsogarciacaro/fable-react-sample/blob/3fc0f5ca2411432d3a34e12344fcca2a4ba6a4ce/src/TodoMVC.fs#L198) to quickly test Fable.React.UseElmish.
 Just clone the repository and run `npm install && npm start` to launch a development server, and try editing the code in TodoMVC.fs to see the web contents updated on the fly.
 Please give it a try and let us know what you think!

-> In order for React Fast Refresh to work, files must include **only one JS export**.
-This means you should only expose one functional component (decorated with `Feliz.ReactComponent` or `JSX.Component`) and the rest of the code in the file must be private.
+> In order for React Fast Refresh to work, files must **export only React components**, that is, functions decorated with `Feliz.ReactComponent` or `JSX.Component` and using PascalCase.
+The rest of the code in the file must be private.

+Special thanks to Eugene Tolmachev, Maxime Mangel, Zaid Ajaj, Cody Johnson and all the other contributors that have turned writing React apps in F# into such a great development experience!